 Parents, grandparents and other family members are often keen to provide a sum of money to their children to give them a start in life when they reach a certain age.
-By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for college fees, buying a property or starting their own business.
+By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for university fees, as a deposit for a property or to start their own business.

 Often when saving for a child's future a cash account is opened with a bank or building society and money slowly grows over time.
 However, there is a range of other account options available that could result in a more substantial fund when it is eventually accessed.

 What account you use to build your child's fund will depend on the timescale before the fund needs to be accessed and the risk you are prepared to take in getting a better return on your investment.
 Typically investing for a child starts right from when they are born and, as most accounts are not touched until age 18 or later, it makes investing in stocks and shares a viable option to increase the growth of the fund.

 Saving and investing account options